 - Don’t use jargon which anyone outside your area of expertise simply won’t understand.

 - Enjoy the experience.
-Sometimes, interviews can be challenging because of the subject matter, or you maybe responding to a criticism, but relish it!
+Sometimes, interviews can be challenging because of the subject matter, or you may be responding to criticism, but relish it!
 Remember, you are the expert – not the interviewer.

 Effective Communication is a PR and digital marketing agency based in Cardiff that offers media training tailored to you.
 Our aim is to make our clients feel confident and to prepare them for any situation that may arise in a media interview.
 If you feel media training would be beneficial to you click here to find out more.